 The majority of people in Iceland support the LGBT community.
 Iceland boasts a wealth of LGBT protections.
 Same-sex sexual activity has been legal for ages, since 1940.
 In 1996, same-sex partner registrations became available.

-More recently in 2014, Iceland revised anti-discrimination laws to include gender identity.
 In 2018, further protections included anti-discrimination protection based on gender expression and sex characteristics.

 The next step for Iceland is to repeal the country’s ban on MSM’s donating blood, which has already been in the works.
 Looking forward to another win for Iceland!

 Next, check out wolfyy’s top picks for wintertime gay getaways around the world.